 I like the mug illustrated here; it was a gift so I don’t know the price.
 I also have a Bodum Vacuum Travel Mug which is tactile and a thing of beauty, as well as being highly practical.

 Having been the lucky recipient of this for my birthday, I can tell you you will get an enormous amount of brownie points for giving this.
 As well as a seasonal magazine and newsletter, the member gets to go to all the special exhibitions for free, and without queueing!
 For an extra £20 you can upgrade your membership to take a guest with you each time – a bargain in my book.
-You can find details of current and future exhibitions here.
+You can find details of membership here and current and future exhibitions here.

 Chances are that your artistic loved one will spend all day at their computers, thinking wistfully about the days they used to be hands-on.
 Take them back in time by buying them a colouring book and some lovely felt tips.
 I’ve written a separate blogpost on this which might give you some ideas.